-We, all of our directors and officers, the selling stockholders, and the holders of substantially all of our Class A common stock, Class B common stock and securities exercisable for, or convertible into, our Class A common stock outstanding immediately on the closing of this offering, have agreed days after the date of this prospectus, or the restricted period, subject to certain exceptions, we and they will not, offer, sell, contract to sell, pledge, grant any option to purchase, make any short sale, or otherwise dispose of any of our shares of common stock, any options or warrants to purchase any of our shares of common stock, or any securities convertible into or exchangeable for or that represent the right to receive shares of our common stock; provided that the securities are described in the section may release any of the securities subject to these lock-up agreements at any time, subject to applicable notice requirements.
+We, all of our directors and officers, the selling stockholders, and the holders of substantially all of our Class A common stock, Class B common stock and securities exercisable for, or convertible into, our Class A common stock outstanding immediately on the closing of this offering, have agreed with the underwriters that, until days after the date of this prospectus, or the restricted period, subject to certain exceptions, we and they will not, without the prior written consent of of any of our shares of common stock, any options or warrants to purchase any of our shares of common stock, or any securities convertible into or exchangeable for or that represent the right to receive shares of our common stock; provided that .
+These agreements are described in the section titled "Underwriting." may release any of the securities subject to these lock-up agreements at any time, subject to applicable notice requirements.